magento/knowledge-base/src/troubleshooting/general/cron-tasks-lock-tasks-from-other-groups.md

 ## Affected products and versions

-* Adobe Commerce on cloud pro infrastructure
+* Adobe Commerce on cloud infrastructure Pro plan architecture
 * Onboard earlier than May 2019

 ## Issue